vindar/tgx/README.md

 - Color type conversion and image resizing.
 - Transparency support for all drawing methods.
 The `RGB32` and `RGB64` color types include an alpha channel for alpha blending.
 Types without an alpha channel still support basic blending via an opacity parameter available for most drawing primitives.
 - Anti-aliased methods for drawing thick lines and circles.
-- Support for Adafruit fonts and PJRC's ILI9341_t3 v1 and v2.3 anti-aliased fonts (see also <a href="https://github.com/vindar/tgx-font">tgx-font</a>).
+- Support for Adafruit fonts and PJRC's ILI9341_t3 v1 and v2.3 anti-aliased fonts.
-- Python script to convert an image into a C file that can be directly imported into a project.
+- Graphical and command-line tools to convert images, meshes and fonts into C++ files that can be directly imported into a project.
 - Seamless integration with external libraries: [OpenFontRender](https://github.com/takkaO/OpenFontRender) (for TrueType fonts), [PNGdec](https://github.com/bitbank2/PNGdec) (for PNG), [JPEGDEC](https://github.com/bitbank2/JPEGDEC) (for JPEG), [AnimatedGIF](https://github.com/bitbank2/AnimatedGIF) (for GIF).

 ### 3D Graphics